Jean-Pierre Doumerc: Later career

-After the abdication of Napoleon, Doumerc offered his services to King Louis XVIII of France.
+After the abdication of Napoleon, Doumerc offered his services to King Louis XVIII.
 The king made him inspector general of three military districts, a Chevalier of the Order of Saint Louis, and a Grand Officer of the Légion d'honneur.
 During the Hundred Days, Doumerc accepted a military appointment by Napoleon.
 Because of this ill-timed move, he was no longer employed after the Battle of Waterloo.
 The 1830 July Revolution restored him to favor and he was named commander of the 18th Military Division by King Louis Philippe I. Upon retirement in 1832, the king bestowed upon him the Grand Cross of the Légion d'honneur.
 Doumerc died on 29 March 1847 in Paris.
 DOUMERC is engraved on Column 1 of the Arc de Triomphe.

 A French military installation, the Quartier Doumerc was established in 1865 at Montauban, the general's birthplace.
 Named after the cavalry general, it housed the 10th Dragoons until 1936, when the 7th Regiment of Spahis took up residence.
 After the Second World War, the 9th Parachute and 35th Artillery Regiments occupied the camp.
 The Quartier Doumerc currently hosts the 17th Parachute Engineer Regiment.